 Nearly all suspicious deaths and obvious homicides required some type of postmortem examination; typically a full autopsy or analysis by a forensic anthropologist.
-In 2020, the only homicide that did not receive a full autopsy was a case in which the victim was that of a fetus.
 Homicides typically require a full autopsy or analysis for the purpose of obtaining items and information of evidentiary value because they will hopefully result in criminal proceedings.

 Some families may object to the performance of an autopsy for cultural or religious reasons.
 While we respect all beliefs, autopsies may be unavoidable in certain cases.
 For instance, it is important for the grieving process, as well as insurance purposes, to distinguish an accident from a suicide.
 Providing all possible evidence in a homicide case is also important to ensure that justice is carried out.
-The law provides LCCO with the authority to perform autopsies, regardless of objections, in order to fulfill our legal responsibility to determine manner and cause of death.
+The law provides LCCO with the authority to perform autopsies, regardless of objections, in order to fulfill our legal responsibility to determine the manner and cause of death.
 However, every effort will be made to help families understand, as well as to enable their adherence to time constraints set forth by cultural/religious burial customs and death rituals.

-2020 Natural Death Statistics
+2021 Natural Death Statistics

-Total: 2,601
+Total: 2,969